-The evidence has been mounting for a year that Donald Trump obstructed justice in his attempts to shut down the Russia investigation.
+The evidence has been mounting for a year that Donald Trump may have obstructed justice in his attempts to shut down the Russia investigation.

-But yet another shoe dropped Tuesday, when the Washington Post reported that the same week Trump fired FBI Director James Comey as part of his obstruction, he also questioned then-acting Director Andrew McCabe about how he voted in 2016.
-That seems to have been an attempt to determine whether McCabe might be more favorable to Trump or, like Comey, pose a threat.
+But yet another shoe dropped Tuesday, when the Washington Post reported that the same week Trump fired FBI Director James Comey, he also questioned then-acting Director Andrew McCabe about how he voted in 2016.
+That seems to have been an attempt to determine whether McCabe might be more favorable to Trump or, like Comey, perceived as a threat.

-Trump had unsuccessfully sought Comey’s pledge of loyalty a fact McCabe, now deputy director of the FBI, corroborated during testimony last month before the House Intelligence Committee.
-Essentially asking whether McCabe had voted for Trump, in what certainly seems an attempt to determine McCabe’s potential loyalty, strikes an all too familiar and equally disturbing note.
+Trump had unsuccessfully sought Comey's pledge of loyalty — a fact that McCabe, now deputy director of the FBI, corroborated during testimony last month before the House Intelligence Committee.
+Asking whether McCabe had voted for Trump or Clinton — a line of questioning that looks like an effort to determine McCabe's potential loyalty — strikes an all too familiar and equally disturbing note.